voku/Arrayy/README.md

 }
 ```

-- "checkPropertyTypes": activate the type checking for @property values for the constructor and for the internal "set"-method
+- "checkPropertyTypes": activate the type checking for all defined @property in the class-phpdoc
-- "checkPropertiesMismatchInConstructor": activate the property check in the constructor, so you can only add an array with all needed properties into the constructor
+- "checkPropertiesMismatchInConstructor": activate the property mismatch check, so you can only add an
+                                          array with all needed properties (or an empty array) into the constructor

 ## OO and Chaining